facebook/chef-utils/taste-tester/README.md

 Taste-tester touches `/etc/chef/test_timestamp` on the remote server as far into the future as the user wants to test (default is 1h).
-You should have a cronjob to check the timestamp of this file, and if it is old, remove it and put the symlinks for /etc/chef/client.rb back to where they belong.
+You should have a cronjob to check the timestamp of this file, and if it is old, remove it and put the symlinks for `/etc/chef/client.rb` back to where they belong.

 A small shell script to do this is included called `taste-untester`.
 We recommend running this at least every 15 minutes.

+If you let taste-tester setup reverse-SSH tunnels, make sure your untester is also killing the ssh tunnel whose PID is in `/etc/chef/test_timestamp` (taste-untester will do this for you).

 ## Config file